 – Moro by Habitas:: Latin cuisine with touches of Middle East.
 Sophisticated & delicious breakfast options

 The following stop in this Yucatan road trip is the Bacalar Lagoon.
 Bacalar is located all the way to the South of Yucatan’s west coast, close to the Belize border.
 Still relatively off the tourist radar, it is a charming village located on the shore of a stunning fresh-water lake.
 Also known as the lagoon of seven colors because of it is multiple shades of blues, the Lagoon of Bacalar is nothing short of stunning and an absolute must-see during a road trip in the Yucatan.

-Most of the activities in Bacalar revolve around exploring the lagoon.
-Here are a few things not to miss:
+Most of the activities here revolve around exploring the lagoon.
+Here are some of the best things to do in Bacalar: